Proper actions and decompositions in equivariant K-theory: Structure of actions with only one isotropy type

 is a $G$-homeomorphism. \end{thm}

-For $G$ a compact Lie group, many $G$-spaces are of the form $G \times_H X$ for $X$ an $H$-space.
+For a compact Lie group $G$, many $G$-spaces are of the form $G \times_H X$ for $X$ an $H$-space.
 Consider a $G$-space $Y$ with a $G$-equivariant continuous map $f: Y \rightarrow G/H$.
 If we take $X=f^{-1}(eH)$, the natural map

-is a $G$-equivariant homeomorphism (for $G$ a compact Lie group, $H$ closed).
+is a $G$-equivariant homeomorphism (assuming $G$ is a compact Lie group and $H$ closed).

-We want to extend these theorems to more general groups.
-This is condition (S) of \cite{uribe} and it is satisfied, for example, if the group is locally compact, second countable and has finite covering dimension.
+We aim to generalize this theorem to more diverse groups.
+This generalization corresponds to conditon (S) of \cite{uribe} and it is satisfied, for example, if the group is locally compact, second countable and has finite covering dimension.
 In particular, Lie groups satisfy condition (S).

 \begin{thm}[\cite{uribe} Lemma 4.2] Let $ f : Y \rightarrow G / H$ be a $ G$-equivariant map for some subgroup $H \subseteq G$.
-Suppose that condition (S) is satisfied .
+Suppose that condition (S) is satisfied.
 Then the $G$-equivariant map $ F: G \times_H f^{-1}(eH) \rightarrow Y$ given by $[g, e] \rightarrow g \cdot e$ is a $G$-homeomorphism. \end{thm}

 We will use the previous theorem to study proper actions of Lie groups with only one isotropy type.
-When the Lie group acts smoothly and properly on a manifold, the analogs of Theorems \ref{bredon1} and \ref{bredon2} are obtained.

-\begin{thm} Let $G$ be a Lie group acting continuously and properly on a manifold $M$.
+When the Lie group acts smoothly and properly on a manifold, the results below follow for example from \cite{Kolk} Theorem 2.6.7, Part iii) and iv) respectively. \begin{thm} Let $G$ be a Lie group acting continuously and properly on a manifold $M$.
 Suppose $H$ is a closed subgroup of $G$ (not necessarily normal).
-If the action of $G$ on $M$ has only one orbit type $G/H$ (all isotropy groups are conjugate to $H$), then the action of $NH/H$ on $M^H$ is free and $M^H/NH$ is homeomorphic to $M/G$.
-Hence, there is a principal $NH/H$-bundle
+If the action of $G$ on $M$ has only one orbit type $(G/H)$ (all isotropy groups are conjugate to $H$), then the action of $NH/H$ on $M^H$ is free, and $M^H/NH$ is homeomorphic to $M/G$.
+Hence, there is a principal $NH/H$-bundle:

 \end{thm}

 \begin{thm} Keeping the same assumptions as in Theorem \ref{Th4.1}, the map

 is a diffeomorphism of $G$-spaces. \end{thm}